What support can you offer me?

 How much do you charge?

-£25 per hour.
+£30ph for Postnatal Support and £45ph for Infant Feeding Support.
 I don’t offer packages as experience has taught me that families don’t often know what support they need before their baby arrives, and also that the help needed can differ from one week to the next.
+Travel and Night Doula services can be arranged on a case by case basis.
 I request a deposit upon booking please.

 How do I pay my Doula?